jb-workshops-taken/datasciencecoursera/GettingCleaningData/codes.md

 Cleanup Process in run_analysis.R

 0. (In fetchdata.R) Retrieves zip file, unzips it, sets working directory.
-Assuming you already have the data, and you have already set your working directory inside the UHC directory, you can skip this step.
+Assuming you already have the data, and you have already set your working directory inside the UCI HAR Dataset directory, you can skip this step.
 Made as a separate script since download only has to be done once and it's slow.

 1. Read in all data files.
 Nothing tricky here.